vinuthanarayan217/hyde/_posts/2016-9-10-first-post.md

 title: "Decentralizing authentication and authorization in embedded devices"
 ---

-Keykerms: Machine Learning and Network security
+Keyterms: Machine Learning and Network security

 GitHub Repo: [Link](https://github.com/sunithan29/Network_security_analyser)

 The proposed architecture uses the idea of decentralizing authentication and authorization by using local Certifying Authority(CA).
 It also off-loads the authentication and authorization processes from embedded devices to a local server.